Friday, 2 June 2023

 Blue chip stocks are generally more expensive for a reason.
 These stocks are from well-known and established company, with track records.
 Buying them provides me with a peace of mind and allow me to sleep soundly.

-Investing with in blue chips may not make you rich fast, but it will get you there.
+Investing in blue chips may not make you rich fast, but it will get you there.
 Do not rush the process.

 5) Never chase dividends yield